jasonrandrews/arm-software-developers/content/en/successkits/install.md

 ---
 ## Arm Success Kits

-Arm Flexible Access (AFA) provides development tools packaged as [Arm Success Kits](https://www.arm.com/products/development-tools/success-kits).
+Arm Development tools are packaged as [Arm Success Kits](https://www.arm.com/products/development-tools/success-kits).
 These come in two forms:

 - Software Success Kits (SSK)
 - Hardware Success Kits (HSK)

-For more information on the contents of these kits see [this link](/successkits)
+For more information on the contents of these kits see [this link](/successkits).

 ## Downloading Success Kit components {#download}